beelleed/leetcode-notes/DP & stack/1143_longest_common_subsequence.md

 Given two strings `text1` and `text2`, return the length of their longest common subsequence.
 The subsequence does not need to be contiguous, but must preserve the relative order of characters.

+### Examples
+- Example 1:

+    - Input: text1 = "abcde", text2 = "ace"
+    - Output: 3
+    - Explanation: The longest common subsequence is "ace" and its length is 3.

+- Example 2:

+    - Input: text1 = "abc", text2 = "abc"
+    - Output: 3
+    - Explanation: The longest common subsequence is "abc" and its length is 3.

+- Example 3:

+    - Input: text1 = "abc", text2 = "def"
+    - Output: 0
+    - Explanation: There is no such common subsequence, so the result is 0.

 ---

 ## 📘 解題思路 Explanation